cristian1604/axia-traductor/README.md

 | Store the Z pos on a variable | `P1 = Z`| `(P101 = PPOSZ)` |

 ### Changelog
- - Paste formatting text to NC code (replacing commas `,` by dots `.`)
+ - Added semantic versioning
- - BugFix: Add comment character `;` on blank lines or non-enumerated lines.
+ - Prologue and epilogue functions went reimplemented.

 #### Disclaimer
 This software is provided **_as is_**.
 [Axia] and I won't provide any warranty of use, or support.
 Always make sure that the converted CNC program is correct before execute it.
 Otherwise it can result on any damage or injuries.
+Remember: the translation process jumps all the assignations.
 This program on this development status is absolutely experimental. **Please, be careful if you use the converted program on a CNC lathe.**

 [Zinjai]: <http://zinjai.sourceforge.net/>